 Medical assistants provide patient care and perform administrative tasks in doctors' offices and clinics.
-If you're looking for a health care career that doesn't require you to attend medical school, then you might consider becoming a medical assistant.
+If you're looking for a health care career that doesn't require you to attend medical school, consider becoming a medical assistant.

 Medical assistants help health care professionals, such as physicians, provide patient care and ensure that medical facilities operate smoothly.